wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 - **What is "prop drilling" and how does the Context API prevent it?
 Give me non-tech examples.**
 - **How does the GameProvider make state available to all components?**

----

-### 💬 Pro Tip:

-State management is the heart of React apps.
-Think of local state as a component's private memory and shared state as the app's global memory.
-Choose local state when only one component needs the data, and shared state when multiple components need to coordinate.